kdngiorgos/GameDev/GodotEngine/HellBell.md

 -------------------------------------------------------------------------

-At first defeating Body Dysmorphia lets her move more freely and be more agile. (in game she is now fast, can run, jump and slide)
+At first defeating Body Dysmorphia lets her move more freely and be more agile (in game she is now fast, can run, jump and slide).
+Dysmorphia is a figurine, like a deformed body to ressemble the "perfect" body.
+(She might not even appear, the boss fight can also be enviromental only).
+This boss fight is just a movement challenge.
+There is a dark platform and a light and mirrors reflecting this light.
+Bell must dodge the light cause she will get damaged if seen, and she needs to break the mirrors and at the end the light source in order to defeat the challenge.

-Then defeating Schizophrenia means she can think clear, and remembers more spells, she can use them now without second guessing herself (in game unlocks new powers - spells)
+Then defeating Schizophrenia means she can think clear, and remembers more spells (in game unlocks new powers - spells).
+The boss is a short and black figure with a wooden mask.
+This boss fight is a guessing game.
+Schizophrenia spawns decoys but only he should be damaged.
+If Bell hits the decoys she will get damaged and start from the first round, and if she hits the boss she moves to the next round, the rounds are with 1, 2, 4, 6 and finally 8 enemies.
+The only way to distinguish the decoys from the original is the fact that decoys don't cast shaodows.

-After defeating Addiction she is free from needing to constantly replenish her energy (in game can store more mana and gains **passive mana regeneration** and now she does not need to fight to survive)
+After defeating Addiction she is free from needing to constantly replenish her energy (in game can store more mana and gains **passive mana regeneration** and now she does not need to fight to survive).
+Addiction is a figure like a Dementor (HarryPotter).
+This boss fight is survival.
+Addiction constantly drains your mana and you need to keep hitting it in order to replenish it, if Bell's mana runs out Addiction will start to deal damage instead.
+You need to follow it around as it flies and keep on hitting it to survive and win.

-Lastly defeating Anxiety means she is more relaxed and clear-minded (has health regeneration and can **slow down time** - **focus**)
+At the end defeating Anxiety means she is more relaxed and clear-minded (has health regeneration and can **slow down time** - **focus**).
+Anxiety is ...
+BLANK FOR NOW ...
+Anxiety boss fight is just a bullet hell.
+Again Bell must survive a bullet hell, dodge all the incoming projectiles and damage the boss when possible, she must be calm and methodical with her movement.

-The final boss is Grief and Rage (Double boss fight like Ornstein and Smough) **Grief is fat, round and slow.
+The final boss fight is Grief and Rage (Double boss fight like Ornstein and Smough) **Grief is fat, round and slow.
 While Rage is lean, has edges and corners and is fast**.
 (Inside out inspiration xd) Its the final boss cause it appears first in her life and also because its the hardest for her to accept and overcome
+Grief has enviromental attacks like slowing down the player or reducing visibility in the arena (all of his attacks will have dark-bluish tint), while Rage will be the one attacking, he attacks with a spear and can dash (and leaves a red-yellow mist behind him kinda like flash)